 - Dimensions: 253 × 431 centimeters (99.5 × 169.5 inches)

-Christ’s Entry Into Brussels in 1889 is a satiric of Christ’s triumphant entry into Jerusalem, an event that presumably took place on Palm Sunday.
-James Ensor (1860-1949) was a Belgian artist who influenced Expressionist Artists and Surrealist Artists with paintings depicting bizarre subject matter.
+Christ’s Entry Into Brussels in 1889 is a parody of Christ’s triumphant entry into Jerusalem, an event that presumably took place on Palm Sunday.
+James Ensor (1860-1949) was a Belgian artist who influenced Expressionist Artists and Surrealist Artists with amazing paintings depicting bizarre subject matter.

 Ensor was one of the members of a group called Les XX and they remarkably didn’t accept this work to be exhibited.
 This painting is considered to be one of the main precursors to Expressionist artists of the late 19th and early 20th centuries.